Saimplice1234/DDOSBoom/README.md

 Please remember to always check the source and not just run some random code on your machine.

-## Installation
+## Start tool

-Just run the following commands as root:
+Just run the following commands as root or other privilege system

-`chmod +x setup.sh && ./setup.sh`

-You will be prompt for some basic information required for the configuration files.

-## What you will get after installation:

-A fully functional self-hosted server for your git repositories, files, and mails.
+`python user_agent.py